Somourian Wingo

 College Projection

-Wingo projects as a high-floor, multi-year starter at the Power Four level with the potential to become an impact player for a College Football Playoff contender.
-His physical readiness and reliable hands should allow him to compete for snaps early in his career.
-He has the versatility to play as an 'X' receiver on the outside or a big slot receiver, offering a dependable, chain-moving target for any offense.
+Wingo projects as a potential multi-year starter and an impact player for a Power Five program.
+His advanced physical development and contested-catch ability should allow him to compete for playing time early in his career.
+He has the upside to develop into a primary, high-volume target in a balanced offensive scheme.

 NFL Outlook